 Nothing But Big Leaps.
 Compose a short piece of music for two melodic instruments (or piano in which each hand only plays a single note at a time) in which each “voice” only moves by intervals of a perfect fourth or larger.
 One example is Ligeti’s Etude No. 2 from Book 1.

 Nothing But Little Steps.
-Compose a short piece of music for 2-4 melodic instruments (or piano in 2-4 voices) in which no instrument moves by an interval other than a half step.
+Compose a short piece of music for 4-6 melodic instruments (or piano) in which no instrument moves by an interval other than a half step.
+Some ideas to get started:

 Nothing But Minor Harmony.
 Compose a short piece for 2 to 4 instruments in which there is nothing but minor-chord (not minor-key) harmony.